You will learn

 • Be explicit about trigger conditions.
 Instead of “escalate when the customer is unhappy,” write “Escalate when the customer expresses frustration more than once, mentions filing a dispute, or asks to speak to a manager.” — Impact: escalation precision.

 • Avoid over-escalating.
-If the Agent can resolve a question with existing content or guidance, an escalation rule is unnecessary.
-Reserve escalation for situations that genuinely require human judgment. — Impact: Agent resolution rate, support team capacity.
+If the Agent can resolve a question with existing content or guidance, an escalation rule is unnecessary. — Impact: Agent resolution rate, support team capacity.

 • Use the Title field as a short label and put the detailed trigger in Describe the rule. — Impact: readability when managing multiple rules.